m3g/ComplexMixtures.jl/docs/src/tools.md

 coordination_number(R::Result, group_contributions::Vector{Float64})
 ```
 computes the coordination number of a given group of atoms from the solute or solvent atomic contributions to the MDDF.
 Here, `R` is
-the result of the `mddf` calculation, and `group_contributions` is the output of the `contrib` function for the desired set of atoms.
+the result of the `mddf` calculation, and `group_contributions` is the output of the `contributions` function for the desired set of atoms.

 ### Example